cpb34/Video-Delay/README.md

 Extension that seamlessly delays fullscreen video.
 Enjoy synced audio with YouTube, Twitch, Anime sites, and more!

+## Usage
+Input the desired delay in milliseconds and turn the video delay on.
+It's that easy!

 ## Installation Guide

 ### Chrome Web Store: